A Federation of Canadian Municipalities MAMP grant-subsidized program for Municipal Teams

 - Each individual team member fills out the "Participant Application Form" and indicates which courses they wish to participate in

 - The primary contact submits the required forms to email@example.com

-- Once your team has been notified of its successful application and has paid the PEMAC fees, each participant will receive an invitation to register from the post-secondary teaching institution.
+- Once your team has been notified of its successful application and has paid the registration fees to PEMAC, each participant will receive an invitation to register from Northern Lakes College.